 Recuperation Exam: The minimal positive grade is 5.
-If the student could not obtain that grade or could not obtain at least 4 on the final exam or for the work in the seminars, he could take a recovery test in May.
-The grade of the May exam will be added to the positive grade achieved in either of the final exam or the seminars if there is such grade.
+If the student could not obtain that grade or could not obtain at least 4 on the final exam or for the work in the seminars, he could take a recovery test in April or May (to be determined).
+The grade of the recovery exam will be added to the positive grade achieved in either of the final exam or the seminars if there is such grade.

-Evaluation Impact on the rating Evalua tion agent Groi %
+Evaluation Impact on the rating Evalua tion agent Grouping %

 Compulsory Optional Professor Self Evaluation Ι PE

 Level test

+Continous: 15

-Continous: Seminar's Presentation 15
+Seminar's Presentation 15

+Continous:

-Continous: Seminar's Participation 35
+Seminar's Participation 35

+Final: 50

-Final: Final Exam 50
+Final Exam 50